MuriloMir/Pi-digits-analyzer/README.md

 All results can be found in the "all results.zip" file.

-If you want to compile and run it yourself then you must download the arsd library, which can be found here on this page, and you must download a text file with a billion digits of pi, search for it on Google.
+If you want to compile and run it yourself then you must download the multimedia library, which can be found here on this page, and you must download a text file with a billion digits of pi, search for it on Google.
 Remember to compile it with "dmd 'name' -m64 -i -O -g".